sinkthemall/Do-an-mat-ma-hoc/README.md

 - This project aim to provide to you a deep look into asymmetric cryptography : how does it works, its weaknesses and how we could protect our informations with it.
 This project will focus on 3 main asymmetric cipher : RSA, ECC  and lattice-based cryptography.

 ### Scenario
-- Asymmetric cipher is used to transfer shared-key (reason for this is because most of asymmetric ciphers are time-consuming as it costs a lot to compute and transfer ciphertext)
+- Asymmetric ciphers are used to transfer shared-key (reason for this is because most of asymmetric ciphers are time-consuming as it costs a lot to compute and transfer ciphertext)
+- Asymmetric ciphers are also the core of DSA (Digital Signature Algorithm), it is used to sign, protect the interity of contracts.
-- Weak implementation or using it wrong could lead to secret key reveal, or decryption of ciphertext without secret key.
+- Weak implementation or using it wrong could lead to secret key reveal, or decryption of ciphertext without secret key, even forged signature on fake contracts.

 ### Goal
 - Summary of AES's security in protecting information nowadays.